MuhammadMuneeb007/Slides-Deck-Professionalism-Cognate-Communities-of-Practice-Week/Readme.md

 ### Approach 2: Using Python and Windows API

 - **Speed:** Slow
 - **Features:** Advanced features.
-Only processes words on Windows and requires COM library.
+Only processes slide on Windows and require COM library.

 Run the following command: